 BNY Mellon and Casey Quirk & Associates

-Please note: This article is in two parts, within two consecutive issues of Alternative Intelligence Quotient; this is the second section of the article, the first half was published in Issue #34.
+Please note: Due to length, this article will run in two parts over two consecutive issues of Alternative Intelligence Quotient; this is the first section of the article and the second half will run in the upcoming issue (Issue #35).

 During the past decade, hedge funds represented one of the fastest growing segments in asset management, with industry assets under management expanding at more than 20% per year between 2000 and mid-2008.
 These years of rapid expansion were marked by a shift in both hedge funds’ investor base and in several core investment attributes, while some of the industry’s more controversial traits, including its obsession with secrecy and an antagonistic attitude towards any regulation, calcified into business as usual.

 Since peaking in 2008, hedge funds experienced a severe contraction, with total assets under management falling by half by mid-2009.
 High-net-worth investors, primarily from European and Asian platforms, led the redemption charge.
 Certain institutional segments, however, saw meaningful outflows — in excess of 20% in the case of Japanese institutions.
 The result is not only a smaller industry, but a capital base that is more institutional and more North American.
 Remaining investors across the board are broadly committed to hedge funds, but need to be convinced that the industry will correct the business model imbalances and the flaws exposed by the recent crisis.

 There have been three distinct phases to the hedge fund industry’s rise and recent fall: their coronation as ‘bear market heroes’ during 2000-2002, their expansion through the asset-growth wave of 2003-2007 and their contraction from crisis and redemptions during 2008-2009.